 Lift Language & Keep it Going: Build On the Conversation!

-Now that you’ve started a back and forth exchange by asking questions, it’s your chance to make this conversation as a language-building opportunity by using the last two elements of the TALK strategy: Lift Language and Keep it Going.
+Once you’ve started an exchange through questions, you can make the conversation a language-building opportunity by using the last two elements of the TALK strategy: Lift Language and Keep it Going.

-Meaningful conversations are powerful reminders of how children are so brilliant – and fun – and I’m forever thankful I get to hear what their little minds are thinking.
-By implementing the TALK strategy in your classroom, you’ll be able to turn even the smallest moments into opportunities for learning and language development with preschoolers and Pre-K children.
+By implementing the TALK strategy in your home, you’ll be able to turn even the smallest moments into opportunities for learning and language development with toddlers, preschoolers and Pre-K children.